-In April 2012, the U.S. Trade Representative (USTR) - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about Belarus' implementation of the IPR commitments made under the United States-Belarus Trade Relations Agreement of 1993" and that Belarus needed to "improve its copyright legal framework and to fully implement the WIPO Internet Treaties."
-The statement additionally noted that although 2011 amendments to the copyright law had been adopted, they would not be put into force absent implementing regulations.
-The statement further urged Belarus "to provide its enforcement officials with ex officio authority to investigate cases, seize infringing goods, and prosecute IPR violations....[and]...provide adequate scope for ex parte searches."
+On May 1, 2013, the U.S. Trade Representative (USTR) - while retaining Belarus on the Watch List - noted that the U.S. remained "concerned about Belarus' implementation of the IPR commitments made under the United States-Belarus Trade Relations Agreement of 1993.
+Piracy and counterfeiting remain widespread in Belarus, and IPR enforcement efforts continue to be weak and ineffective."
+In addition, the USTR urged Belarus to "enact all regulations necessary to implement the amendments to the Belarussian Criminal and Administrative Codes related to IPR that have been pending since 2011, and to implement fully the WIPO Internet Treaties."
+Those regulations would finally and fully implement the 2011 amendments to the Copyright Law.
+The statement further urged customs officials to implement and exercise ex officio authority to investigate cases, seize infringing goods and prosecute IPR violations.

 Belarus is a member of all of the relevant IPR treaties, including the Berne Convention (1997), the WIPO Copyright Treaty (WCT) (2002), the WPPT (2002), and the Geneva Phonograms Convention (2003).
-As noted, Belarus has not adopted basic digital piracy enforcement steps, such as "notice and takedown" procedures.
+As noted, Belarus has not adopted basic Internet piracy enforcement steps, such as "notice and takedown" procedures.